 IMRF's actuary uses a five-year smoothed market-related value with a 15% corridor to determine the actuarial value of assets.
 The smoothing prevents extreme volatility in employer contribution rates due to short-term fluctuations in the investment markets.
-For the December 31, 2005 valuation, the actuarial value of assets was \$19.7 billion.
-The aggregate actuarial liability for all IMRF employers was \$20.8 billion.
-The actuarial funding ratio is currently 94.6 percent.
-This is an increase from the funding ratio of 94.3 percent for 2004.
+For the December 31, 2006 valuation, the actuarial value of assets was \$21.4 billion.
+The aggregate actuarial liability for all IMRF employers was \$22.5 billion.
+The actuarial funding ratio is currently 95.3 percent.
+This is an increase from the funding ratio of 94.6 percent for 2005.
 The preceding ratios are for the Fund as a whole.
 Under the Illinois Pension Code, each employer funds the pensions for its own employees.
 Funding ratios for individual employers and individual plans vary widely.
 IMRF members can look with a sense of security to the net asset base since these assets are irrevocably committed to the payment of their pensions when they retire.
 The actuary has determined that the present net asset base, expected future contributions and investment earnings thereon are sufficient to provide for full payment of future benefits under the level payroll percentage method of funding.
 The Actuarial Section contains the actuary's letter and further information on IMRF's funding.

 The investment portfolio is a major contributor to the Fund.
-While 2002 and 2001 were unusual years in that IMRF suffered its first ever back-to-back years of investment losses, 2005 investment earnings were \$1,608 million and represented 66.5 percent of Plan Additions.
-In the five years-2005 through 2001-investment income represented the following percentage of Additions to plan net assets:
+2006 investment earnings were \$2,668 million and represented 75.1 percent of Plan Additions.
+In the five years-2006 through 2002-investment income represented the following percentage of Additions to plan net assets:

 Year Percentage of Plan Additions

+2006 75.1%

 2005 66.5%

 2004 73.7%

 2003 83.9%

 2002 (166.4)%

-2001 (209.9)%